Poltergeist 2: The Other Side (1986) - Review

 poltergeistII_01.jpg

 It turns out that the poltergeist from the previous movie that was so vengeful towards the Freelings wasn’t actually the spirits of deceased Indians, but the spirits of a congregation who had followed Kane into a cavern and died a century ago, as well as Kane himself.
-After having made contact with them, he had realized that their youngest daughter, Carol Anne (Heather O’Rourke) was a clairvoyant.
+After having made contact with them, he realized that their youngest daughter, Carol Anne (Heather O’Rourke) was a clairvoyant.
 This means she could be used as a vessel to transport the soul, and thus, Kane was determined to follow them and possess her.
 So, even though the family moved to a new home, they were being haunted, once again.

-This movie is weird, and bad.
+This movie is weird and bad.
 It’s not an atrocious wreck that makes no sense like The Exorcist 2, but there are a lot of issues I have with it.
-First of all, at no point does the film acknowledge the absence of Dana Freeling from the first movie, who was played by Dominique Dunne.
+First of all, at no point does the film acknowledge the absence of Dana Freeling from the first movie, which was played by Dominique Dunne.
 The actress was tragically killed by her ex-boyfriend shortly after the original Poltergeist was released, so perhaps the writers and director didn’t feel right trying to cast someone else in the role.
 However, there were plenty of excuses they could have used like “she’s in summer camp” or “she’s gone to college” to cover up the fact that she was not present in the film, instead of just pretending like she never existed—that’s in the version I saw anyway.
 According to IMDB, there was a scene that was written to do exactly this, but it was never filmed.
 They may have chosen to do this out of respect for the actress and her family, but it seemed stranger and less respectful to pretend like she never existed.
 I don’t know; make your own judgment there, I guess.

 poltergeistII_03.jpg

 Regardless, that’s not my main problem with Poltergeist 2.
 I think that the film moves too slowly for no reason and doesn’t ever accomplish building tension in a meaningful way.
 It spends so much time establishing characters who don’t need to be established and less time on characters we don’t know.
 Instead of spending time telling us about how Steve wants to sell vacuums again, there could have been more opportunities to show Kane stalking about to build him up a bit more.
-Or, more time with Taylor investigating the location of the family’s old home, so that we didn’t need to do an exposition dump towards the middle/end of the movie, would have been nice too.
+Or, more time with Taylor investigating the location of the family’s old home so that we didn’t need to do an exposition dump towards the middle/end of the movie, would have been nice too.
 It, at least, would have felt like something was being accomplished in the plot or trying to scare us in some way.

-Instead of meaningful scares or building tension, the film opts for the lame and obvious jump scares of someone looking in a mirror, looking away, then looking back at people in masks.
+Instead of meaningful scares or building tension, the film opts for the lame and obvious jump scares of someone looking in a mirror, looking away, and then looking back at people in masks.
 The end is where some of the better practical effects take place, which is obviously where most of the budget was spent.
 The rest of the film gives off a “cheap” quality, because all the other scares are weak, look bad, or take place on dull sets.
-This is a bit odd, as the budget for this movie was almost double that of the first, but I guess the quality and skill of the crew was not quite as impressive as before.
+This is a bit odd, as the budget for this movie was almost double that of the first, but I guess the quality and skill of the crew were not quite as impressive as before.

 TL;DR (Conclusion)

 Despite some big names being associated with it, a majority of the cast returning, and a bigger budget, Poltergeist 2 is a weak sequel.
 It spends too much time doing nothing interesting and lacks much impact or tension to make it even remotely as scary as the first film.
-I’m assuming that it only goes down hill from here.
+I’m assuming that it only goes downhill from here.